 - Wintellect is a recognized leader in software and cloud architecture

-Wintellect designed and implemented a hybrid network architecture, leveraging ExpressRoute to connect to an Azure-based network architecture that maximized performance, provided isolation where required, and enabled flexibility for future growth and adaptability.
-To ensure optimal performance and minimize maintenance costs, virtual machine appliances were utilized for routing and firewall support.
+Wintellect designed and implemented a hybrid network architecture, leveraging ExpressRoute to connect their on-premises networks to an Azure-based network architecture that maximized performance, provided isolation where required, and enabled flexibility for future growth and adaptability.
+The site-to-site VPN was redeployed, connecting to Azure through a VPN Gateway to support emergency failover in the event of a catastrophic ExpressRoute provider failure.
+To ensure optimal performance and minimize maintenance costs, network virtual appliances (NVAs) were utilized for routing and firewall support.
 This allowed Intergraph’s networking team to continue to utilize existing technologies and skillsets, including sharing configuration data between on-premises FortiGate systems and Azure-hosted appliances.